Poolshark/recommendAi/Readme.md

-# 🤖 Recommendy - Restaurant Recommendation Engine
+# 🤖 Recommendy - Restaurant Recommendation NLP Engine
 **Recommendy** is a restaurant recommendation engine that uses natural language processing to recommend restaurants based on user preferences.
 This project is built with Flask and uses the following modules: